Hello! We are Kate and Ian and we’ve been living in a van with our dog Harper since March 2017.

 How long do you plan on traveling?

 When we first set off on this adventure we planned for 8-10 months.
-Roughly 2 months into the trip we decide we wanted to do it much longer.
-We’ve now passed the 1 year mark and at this point we don’t plan on stopping in the foreseeable future.
+Roughly 2 months into the trip we decided we wanted to do it much longer.
+We’ve now passed the 1-year mark and at this point, we don’t plan on stopping in the foreseeable future.

 How do you make money on the road?

 Kate is a freelance Graphic Designer & Front-end Developer at Design By Fit™.
 She started the business about a year before the road trip to grow a large enough client base to maintain during travels.

 Ian is an Industrial Designer.
 He was able to transition his full-time job to a remote contract position once we hit the road.